 Topics: Conveyor, AC Motors, Speed Control, Motion Control Basics

-There are three main types of stepper motors available in the market: PM type, VR type, and hybrid type.
-What are their differences, and which one should you use?
+There are three main types of stepper motors available in the market: PM (permanent magnet) type, VR (variable reluctance) type, and hybrid type.
+What are the differences, which one should you use, and how do they work?

 Topics: Stepper Motors, Motion Control Basics